zig-services/zig-js/README.md

     // the decoded scenario object or undefined if the scenario
     // field could not be decoded.
 Basically `JSON.parse(atob(ticket.scenario))` decodedScenario?: any;

+    // this field contains optional data from the integrating platform.
+    // this can be used to add additional fields to the ticket payload, e.g. a
+    // ticket id or ticket number which is valid in the integrating platform. customContent?: object;
 }

 interface MoneyAmount {